 FHA -The Federal Housing Authority (FHA) allows low- and moderate-income families to buy a home by offering them lower down-payment requirements and lower interest rates.

 VA -VA Loans are provided by the US Department of Veterans' Affairs for veterans of the Armed Services.
 These also have more lenient requirements for borrowers who qualify.

 Conventional -In conventional mortgages, part of each month's payment goes towards paying off the principal and part goes toward interest.
 Conventional mortgages include fixed rate mortgages, in which the interest rate is the same throughout the life of the loan, or adjustable rate mortgages (ARM), in which the interest rate can vary.

 USDA -USDA Home Loans provide for home purchase or refinance.
 These loans are guaranteed by the USDA and are serviced by direct lenders that meet federal guidelines.
-There are many qualifying factors for a USDA home loan, things such as income limits and loan amount may limit eligibility.
+There are many qualifying factors for a USDA home loan, things such as property location, income limits and loan amount may limit eligibility.

 Home Equity Loans (Cash-Out)- A consumer loan secured by a first mortgage, allowing home owners to borrow against their equity in the home.
 The loan is based on the difference between the homeowner's equity and the home's current market value.